UoB-COMSM0110/2024-group-18/README.md

 </p>

-This data was instrumental in our development approach and much of the qualitative data we gathered directly influenced design choices.
+This data was instrumental in our development approach, and much of the qualitative data we gathered directly influenced our design choices.
 We will address each theme in turn.

 Player Movement

-During early playtesting, when the aesthetic of the game hadn’t yet been  decided, much of the TA feedback we received instrumental for guiding the style of the game itself.
-Multiple participants commented on how the player movement felt “sluggish”  and gave them “floaty feeling” , with another describing it feeling “like you are in outer space”.
+During early playtesting, when the aesthetic of the game hadn’t yet been  decided, much of the TA feedback we received was instrumental for guiding the style of the game itself.
+Multiple participants commented on how the player movement felt “sluggish” and gave them a “floaty feeling” , with another describing it as feeling “like you are in outer space”.
 Whilst not being our original setting for the game, this feedback inspired us to set the game in space, whilst also negating the need to alter the physics and potentially having to redesign levels.
 The alpha build background and the subsequent space setting are shown in Figure X.

 <p align="center">
   <b>Figure X</b><br>